opsstack/mysql-signals/README.md

-# MySQLMetrics
+# MySQL-Signals
-Golden MySQL Metric Tool
+MySQL Golden Signals Metric Tool

 This is a Linux command-line tool written in Go for collecting stats from MySQL.